The breakdown of JK Rowling and the Harry Potter cast’s relationship

 “We should all be entitled to live with love and without judgment.”

+Other Harry Potter actors gave similar statements in support of the trans community.

-In 2022, Emma Watson even appeared to slam the author at the BAFTAs, telling the audience that she was “for all the witches” when she came on stage to present an award.
+In 2022, Emma Watson even appeared to call out the author at the Baftas, telling the audience that she was “for all the witches” when she came on stage to present an award.

 “There’s a bunch of stuff about Jo,” Isaacs said.
 “You know, I play complicated people, I’m interested in complicated people.
 I don’t want to get drawn into the trans issues, talking about them, because it’s such an extraordinary minefield.”